The 5 Best Overnight Diapers In 2017

 - Occasionally you’ll run into a diaper with defective tabs.

-Our Favorite Overnight Diapers
+My Favorite Overnight Diapers

 These are all quality diapers, but I especially love BumGenius Freetime cloth diapers.
 These things are great for both day and night because they have terrific absorbency and they are super soft against a baby’s skin.